N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -structures

 \begin{definition} (\cite[4.5 and 4.6]{KrT}).
 Let $\cC$ be a triangulated category.
-A non-empty full subcategory $\cN$ of $\cC$ is called a \emph{thick triangulated subcategory} if \begin{description} \item[(TS1)] for any $X\in\cN$ and $i\in\Bbb Z$ we have $X[i]\in\cN$; \item[(TS2)] given any distinguished triangle $X\to Y\to Z\+$ in $\cC$ if two objects from $\{X, Y , Z\}$ belong to $\cN$, then also the third one is in $\cN$; \item[(TS3)] $\cN$ is closed under direct factors. \end{description} \end{definition}
+A non-empty full subcategory $\cN$ of $\cC$ is called a \emph{thick triangulated subcategory} if \begin{description} \item[(TS1)] for any $X\in\cN$ and $i\in\Bbb Z$ we have $X[i]\in\cN$; \item[(TS2)] given any distinguished triangle $X\to Y\to Z{\stackrel{+}\to}$ in $\cC$ if two objects from $\{X, Y , Z\}$ belong to $\cN$, then also the third one is in $\cN$; \item[(TS3)] $\cN$ is closed under direct factors. \end{description} \end{definition}

 One can attach to any thick subcategory $\cN$ of $\cC$ its multiplicative system (compatible with the triangulation) $\Sigma(\cN)$ containing all the morphisms $X\stackrel{f}\to Y$ in $\cC$ fitting in a distinguished triangle $X\stackrel{f}\to Y\to Z\stackrel{+}\to$ with $Z\in\cN$.
-Hence one can perform the quotient category $\cC/\cN:=\cC[\Sigma(\cN)^{-1}]$ (which is a category in a wider sense since it could be not locally small i.e.; the homomorphisms between tow objects in the quotient does not form a set in general) endowed with the quotient functor $Q:\cC\to \cC/\cN$ such that by \cite[Proposition 4.6.2]{KrT}: \begin{enumerate} \item the category $\cC/\cN$ carries a unique triangulated structure such that $Q$ is exact; \item a morphism in $\cC$ is annihilated by $Q$ if and only if it factors through an object in $\cN$ and moreover $\cN=\Ker Q$ (since it is thick); \item every exact functor $\cC \to \cU$ annihilating $\cN$ factors uniquely through $Q$ via an exact functor $\cC/\cN\to \cU$. \end{enumerate}
+Hence one can perform the quotient category $\cC/\cN:=\cC[\Sigma(\cN)^{-1}]$ (which is a category in a wider sense since it could be not locally small) endowed with the quotient functor $Q:\cC\to \cC/\cN$ such that by \cite[Prop.~4.6.2]{KrT}: \begin{enumerate} \item $\cC/\cN$ carries a unique triangulated structure such that $Q$ is exact; \item a morphism in $\cC$ is annihilated by $Q$ if and only if it factors through an object in $\cN$ and moreover $\cN=\Ker Q$ (since it is thick); \item every exact functor $\cC \to \cU$ annihilating $\cN$ factors uniquely through $Q$ via an exact functor $\cC/\cN\to \cU$. \end{enumerate}

 \begin{numero} Given $\cA$ an abelian category the subcategory

 is a thick subcategory of $K(\cA)$ and the quotient $K(\cA)/\cN=:D(\cA)$ defines the derived category of $\cA$ (which might be non-locally small). \end{numero}